RadekHulboj/ajurweda/src/readme.txt

 DONE 1) springboot replace db.json to h2
 DONE 1.5) Merge backend with fronted
-     1.6) docker compose for new backend
+DONE 1.6) docker compose for new backend
      2) add MSAL for editor page Azure ConectID
      3) add Azure KeyVault for keeping secretes (for google.password)
      4) kuebernetes